Unity-Technologies/com.unity.probuilder/com.unity.probuilder/Documentation~/Custom.md

 ![Order of vertices per face on a custom shape](images/custom_vtx_order.png)

-Repeat for each adjacent face until you have finished creating the shape you want.
+Repeat for each adjacent face until you have created the shape you want.